 There are other KBPC boards from Siemens Fujitsu that also seem to share the flat-key design and probably support conversion to Colemak.
 The SLIM MF looks classy.
 Of particular interest is the hinged KBPC E. I saw a web page saying that it's practically identical to the Kinesis Maxim board but substantially cheaper.
 I couldn't see any contraindications to its moddability.

-I have a Unicomp Spacesaver "IBM Model M type" keyboard – see at the bottom of this post for an image.
-Mechanical keyboards often have completely moddable key caps so they're a layout modder's paradise.
+I have a Unicomp Spacesaver "IBM Model M type" keyboard.
+Mechanical keyboards often have completely moddable key caps so they're a layout modder's paradise in addition to having more ergonomical keys.
 Nuff said? ;-)

 INDEX FINGER BUMPS

 One easily noticeable hurdle to moving your keys around, is the loss of the index finger bumps (the F and J keys on QWERTY).
 Those are surprisingly useful for touch typing!

 One might get used to homing in by finding the left-hand "F" bump on the top row with the middle finger, and then spacing out the hands which should be possible with some practice.
 I easily home my left hand, but the right hand often feels insecure without a proper bump.
 The better option in my opinion is making bumps for the new index finger home keys T and N.

 On my IBM-type keyboard I have some blank "black ninja" caps, and two of these have homing bumps on them.
 So I ended up replacing the T and N keys with blank ones as in the image above.
 Looks kind of spiffy, actually.